Ryttis/warehouse/README.md

 ## About Application Warehouse

 There is an app where a user can manage his warehouse.
-Users is be able to Create, Update, Delete products.
+Users is able to Create, Update, Delete products.
 Products  have different types and few description fields (color, active etc.).